Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - The agreed value that your insurer has recognised at the time of application

-- Any modification or accessories that are attached to your vehicle
+- Any agreed modification or accessories that are attached to your vehicle

 How do I get my car valued?

 There are a number of specialist car valuation services available that can provide you with a valuation of your vehicle to give to your insurer.
-Some valuation services are able to provide valuations entirely online for roughly $15 depending on the service.
 Details they will usually require include:

 Although agreed value policies generally cost more to take out than market value policies, they also offer a higher payout.